cibinjoseph/VOLCANOR/docs/MANUAL.md

 **Input files**
 All input files have the extension _.in_
 _config.in_  -  Main configuration file containing general solver inputs
-_rotorXX.in_  -  Configuration file for each rotor containing rotor parameters
+_geomXX.in_  -  Configuration file for each geometry containing geometric parameters
 _gridconfig.in_  -  Configuration file for generating grid-based solutions during postprocessing

 **Code files**